 Ask yourself the right questions.
 Does this food enrich my diet?
 How hungry am I?
 Can a healthier alternative be eaten?
 What portion am I going to eat?
 Studies have shown that visualizing a smaller portion during meals reduces the number of calories consumed.

-BREAK: Think of food as a source of energy.
-Indeed, this is true: a few months ago, the energy in your broccoli's chemical bonds was the photons born in thermonuclear solar reactions!
+Think of food as a source of energy: just a few months ago, the energy contained in the chemical bonds of your broccoli was the photons born in thermonuclear solar reactions!
 Know and respect food and it will reciprocate!

 Can I drink before meals?
 In general, you can if you feel thirsty.
-After a glass of water wait a couple of minutes before eating.
-I analyze the water-salt balance in the chapters Water balance and Balance sodium-potassium.
+After a glass of water, wait a couple of minutes before eating.
+I will analyze the water-salt balance in the chapters Water balance and Balance sodium-potassium.

 Prayer.
-You can come up with (or take an existing) prayer that you will read before meals.
-Being a part of your ritual, it perfectly calms and makes you ready for a meal.
+You can come up with (or take an existing) prayer that you can say before meals.
+Being a part of your ritual, it perfectly calms you and makes you ready for a meal.

 This book is free for everybody.
 Donate to our free education programs and books.
 You can donate by clicking here https://www.belaveshkin.com/p/how-to-donate.html